My practice, experience and training

 I have taught person-centred, psychoanalytic, and existential theory and practice on counselling and psychotherapy training for ten years, and run clinical seminars and supervision groups in academic and clinical settings.

-I have presented at international conferences on the inter-related themes of existential authenticity and moral sensibility, psychological incongruence, existential affectivity and embodiment of the 'Absurd', 'Is existential therapy in existential crisis?', and what it might mean to love one's fate.
+I have presented at international conferences on the inter-related themes of existential authenticity and moral sensibility, psychological incongruence, existential affectivity and embodiment of the 'Absurd', the existential crisis of modern existential therapy , and what it might mean to love one's fate.

-My other qualifications include a degree in economics and psychology, a degree in law, and further studies and training in philosophy, business administration, systems analysis and design, project management, leadership, and organisational and interpersonal skills.
+Other qualifications include university studies in philosophy, economics, psychology, law, and management, and non-academic professional trainings in systems analysis and design, project management, leadership, and organisational and interpersonal skills.

 In life letting be is as important as mastering.
 Tradition encourages us to be effective, to be active and make or to fabricate, but not something to let be born or to simply let be. - Luce Irigaray